KiloExPerp/kiloex-python-sdk/README.md

 wallet = 0xBdC1248427332eCD8e08B2a3b2a1292CE37daB1b
 private_key = 0xab57804aaacd2ba0a24a6657fcafb27bc126f3b5ba262b82218ad14722f6621e

-[BNB]
-wallet = 0xBdC1248427332eCD8e08B2a3b2a1292CE37daB1b
-private_key = 0xab57804aaacd2ba0a24a6657fcafb27bc126f3b5ba262b82218ad14722f6621e
 ```

 ### Environment Switching
 ```
 # This file can configure the environment parameter, currently there are 2 sets of environments that can be switched, including BNBTEST and BNB environment.
 You just need to specify the corresponding environment to complete the environment switching.
 kilo/config.py

-environment = 'BNBTEST'  # or BNB
+environment = 'BNBTEST'  # or ...
 ```

 ## Contract Address